 OPEC+ compliance rises to 136% in February, sources say

-LONDON, March 18 (Reuters) - OPEC+ compliance with oil production cuts rose to 136% in February from 129% in January, according to two sources from the producer group.
+LONDON, March 18 (Reuters) - OPEC+ compliance with oil production cuts rose to 136% in February from 129% in January, as the producer group continues to under deliver on its output targets, according to two sources from the producer group.

+A high compliance rate indicates that the group is producing below its output targets as several members struggle to raise output as OPEC+ gradually unwinds its production cuts.

+The International Energy Agency this week said OPEC+ was producing 1.1 million fewer barrels per day (bpd) than its March target.
+IEA/M

 (Reporting by Ahmad Ghaddar; editing by Jason Neely)